rkluzinski/mapreduce/README.md

 # MapReduce

-A threadpool and map-reduce library written in C
+A threadpool and map-reduce library written in C/C++

-** This project is not publicly accessable on GitHub.**

 ## Author